-“Whether it was the officials assuring we had a collective 27 penalty and 313 yard advantage against all our opponents during the regular season; or the way they overturned three touchdowns in three major games against the Jets, Bills, and Steelers last month on instant replay; or just the mere fact that they didn’t mind shoving their integrity aside by acting like a bunch of incompetent, Pop Warner, junior varsity bumble-schlongs like they did during our win against Jacksonville, our ‘little zebras’ have continuously led us to victory when we’ve needed it most.”
+“Whether it was the officials assuring we had a collective 27 penalty and 313 yard advantage against all our opponents during the 2017 season; or the way they overturned three touchdowns in three major games against the Jets, Bills, and Steelers last year; or just the mere fact that they didn’t mind shoving their integrity aside by acting like a bunch of incompetent, Pop Warner, junior varsity bumble-schlongs like they did during our win against Jacksonville, our ‘little zebras’ have continuously led us to victory when we’ve needed it most.”

 Amidst the rejoicing within the borders of “Patriots Nation” over the referee contract extension, there is one outlier who doesn’t think they have had as much of an impact on the team as he has.